 After long centuries of marginalization and under-development, the past fifty years have seen the Middle East re-emerge as a key player in world events thanks to the region’s location atop the world’s biggest oil reserves, albeit at a huge social and political cost.
 This volatile mix of faith and fuel continues to fire turbulence in the region, which shows no sign of an end.

 Definitions of the Middle East vary and, as with so many things about the region, are controversial.
 Traditionally the Middle East (or Near East as it was once known) comprises the Mediterranean countries of the Levant (Turkey, Israel, Palestine, Jordan, Lebanon, Syria and Egypt).
 Increasingly, however, the Middle East is also taken to include the Gulf states of the Arabian Peninsula (UAE, Oman, Saudi Arabia, Bahrain, Kuwait, Qatar and Yemen) plus Iran.
-Of these, only Turkey (covered in the Europe section of the website), the UAE and perhaps Jordan, Israel and Oman can be said to be in the tourist mainstream.
-Egypt’s massive tourism industry is reeling thanks to recent events, while countries as rich in culture and history as Syria, Iraq, Iran and Yemen are now largely off limits.
+Of these, only the UAE and perhaps Jordan, Israel and Oman can be said to be in the tourist mainstream.

 A country almost as old as human history and a modern nation state which according to some was never meant to exist – probably no other place in the world stirs up as much passion and controversy as Israel.
 A key location in all three of the world’s great monotheisms, the name alone is capable of dividing, enraging and inspiring in equal measure.